 From 1st September, Hagar Afghanistan project activities have resumed, schools have also reopened, and the boys in the centre are now able to go to school and engage in some outdoor activities.
 Community training for those at risk of trafficking is now being conducted remotely by cell phone and Whatsapp.
 There have been challenges reintegrating children to their families in the province.
 Cases of cross border reintegration involving Pakistan and Norway are currently pending.

 Abed, a current resident at the centre experienced severe tension in this pandemic.
 He often feared his mother would pass away from the infection.
 He was under immense pressure and he subsequently dreamed that his mother passed away from COVID-19.
 This made him fearful and very upset.
-The counsellor of Forgotten No More project (FNM) and our team worked with him and regularly made phone contact with his mother to manage his stresses, using different approaches.
+Our counselling team worked with him and regularly made phone contact with his mother to manage his stresses, using different approaches.

 Bahirun experienced COVID-19 symptoms like fever, cough, sore throat, belly pain and diarrhoea.
 His physical unwellness soon affected his studies; he did poorly in his homework and struggled to stay focused.
 He also stayed away from his favourite sports and worried constantly about his and his family’s health.
 During the follow-up phone call, HAGAR counsellors gave the family tips on how to apply COVID-19 prevention measures.